Coldplay knew 'The Scientist' would be in their set "forever" after the first listen

 - READ MORE: Coldplay live in London: a fantastical, feel-good bonanza that delivers on a bold promise

-The record debuted at Number One on the UK albums chart upon its release, and also featured the singles ‘Clocks’, ‘In My Place’ and ‘God Put A Smile upon Your Face’.
+The record debuted at Number One on the UK albums chart upon its release, and also features the singles ‘Clocks’, ‘In My Place’ and ‘God Put A Smile upon Your Face’.

 Speaking about ‘The Scientist’ – the second single to be lifted from ‘A Rush Of Blood…’ – Coldplay bassist Guy Berryman recalled frontman Chris Martin playing the ballad for the first time.